trendmicro/terraform-provider-conformity/docs/data-sources/conformity_external_id.md

 page_title: "conformity_external_id"
 subcategory: "Data Source"
 description: |-
-  Provides an external ID for your Cloud Conformity organisation.
+  Provides an external ID for your Conformity organisation.
 ---

 # Data Source `conformity_external_id`

-Provides an external ID for your Cloud Conformity organisation.
+Provides an external ID for your Conformity organisation.
 When using this data source `apikey` and `region` must be provided as terraform variables

 ## Example Usage
 ```hcl